Richard S. Gebelein: Court of Bosnia and Herzegovina

 On August 1, 2005, Paddy Ashdown, High Representative for Bosnia and Herzegovina, appointed Gebelein to Section I for War Crimes of the Criminal and Appellate Divisions and to Section II for Organised Crime, Economic Crime and Corruption of the Criminal and Appellate Divisions of the Court of Bosnia and Herzegovina.
 He was appointed for a two-year term.

 On August 31, 2005, he retired from the Delaware Superior Court in order to become an international judge on the Court of Bosnia and Herzegovina.
 He also retired from the Delaware Army National Guard in order to assume this position.

 Return to Delaware and later career

-In 2006, Judge Gebelein was chosen by Attorney General-Elect Joseph R. "Beau" Biden, III, as Biden’s Chief Deputy Attorney General.
+In late-2006, Judge Gebelein was chosen by Beau Biden, Delaware attorney general-elect, to serve as his chief deputy attorney general.
 Biden, a Democrat, received some praise for reaching across party lines in appointing Gebelein, a Republican.
 Gebelein managed the Office of the Attorney General during Biden's military deployment in 2008.

-Gebelein served as Chief of Party for the USAID Justice Sector Development Project II, a three component Rule of Law Project in Bosnia and Herzegovina.
+Gebelein served as chief of party for the USAID Justice Sector Development Project II, a three component Rule of Law Project in Bosnia and Herzegovina.
 The multi-year project was designed to enhance the independence and effectiveness of the judicial sector in Bosnia and Herzegovina.

 Gebelein taught law and legal studies at various times through his professional career at the University of Delaware, Wilmington College, Widener University School of Law, and Rowan University.